JosieMarie0110/sase-architecture-lab/README.md

 An interactive, Cato-inspired SASE Architecture Lab designed to explore how modern networking and security services converge in a cloud-native architecture.

-This project maps vendors, capabilities, and stakeholder value across the SASE framework—helping translate complex technical solutions into real business outcomes.
+This project maps vendors, capabilities, and stakeholder value across the SASE framework, helping translate complex technical solutions into real business outcomes.